 If you’ve lived in Korea for any length of time, you know that clear skies and good air quality are not necessarily a given.
 So, when you get 3 uninterrupted weeks of glorious blue skies, fluffy clouds and bright sunshine, you know it’s time to mark the occasion with something special.

-For me, that something special, was a trip up Korea’s tallest building to the 3rd highest observatory in the world – Seoul Sky.
+For me, that something special, was a trip up Korea’s tallest building to the Seoul Sky Observatory aka Seoul Sky Tower.
+At its lofty height of 555 metres at the top of the Lotte World Tower, it’s the 3rd highest observatory in the entire world.

 It was – in a word – breathtaking.

-Once you arrive on the 117th floor, escalators take you up 1 floor at a time, until you reach the top and final floor accessible with a general ticket – the 122nd.
-(A special ticket is required to access the 123 Lounge on the top floor).
+Your skyward exploration of Seoul Sky Tower begins on the 117th floor.
+From there, you can take escalators up 1 floor at a time, until you reach the top and final floor accessible with a general ticket – the 122nd.

 To keep things interesting, each level is slightly different with unique features and engaging window layouts.